 Tamil Nadu: Class 12 student dies after fight over wrist bands denoting caste

-The boy, M Selva Surya, was allegedly attacked with a stone after he objected to a Dalit student wearing a caste band.
+The boy was allegedly attacked with a stone after he objected to a Dalit student wearing a caste band.

 A Class 12 student died on Saturday in Tamil Nadu’s Tirunelveli district after a fight over wrist bands denoting caste, The Times of India reported.